 You can achieve the same neutral wrist position using the standard grip versus a suicide grip.

-When benching, you want the load sitting in the base of your hand so that the load is directly stacked in line with the forearm.
-This will place the wrist in a neutral position, which is one of the main reasons why people use a suicide grip.
-They say it’s a more natural way to obtain this neutral wrist position.
+When benching, you want the load sitting in the base of your hand so that the load is directly stacked in line with the forearm, whether you’re using a standard or reverse grip.
+This will place the wrist in a neutral position, one of the main reasons people use a suicide grip.
+They say obtaining this neutral wrist position is a more natural way.

-However, this same ‘neutral wrist’ position can be achieved using a standard grip.
-Having a neutral wrist position doesn’t depend on where the thumb is in relation to the barbell, but rather, where the barbell is placed in the hands.
+However, a standard grip can achieve this same ‘neutral wrist' position.
+Having a neutral wrist position doesn't depend on where the thumb is in relation to the barbell, but rather, where the barbell is placed in the hands.

-For both the suicide grip and standard grip, the barbell should be in the base of the palm, which will give you the best chance to keep your wrist neutral.
-What you want to avoid is having the barbell resting further back on the hands, on the knuckles or fingers.
+For both the suicide grip and standard grip, the barbell should be in the palm's base, giving you the best chance to keep your wrist neutral.
+You want to avoid having the barbell resting further back on the hands, on the knuckles or fingers.

 3. It Will Be Harder To Keep Your Lats Tight